What is Gout?

 - Drink around 8-16 cups of water per day.
 Getting adequate amounts of water can lessen the concentration of uric acid in the blood.
 If you are on a fluid restriction due to other health conditions such as kidney disease, consult with your physician/dietitian.

 - Eat a balanced diet that incorporates whole grains, fruits, and vegetables.
-Some vegetables are purine-rich, however, research has found that they are not associated with increasing the risk for developing gout.
+Some vegetables are purine-rich, however, research has found that they are not associated with increasing the risk of developing gout.

 - Increased consumption of low-fat or non-fat dairy products is associated with decreasing the risk of developing gout.